 - 3 credits in one course introducing the classical form Japanese (JAPN 4710)

-- 3 credits consisting of a capstone course, a DEALLC seminar at the 3000 or 4000 level in which the student writes a research paper using primary materials in Japanese.
+- 4 credits consisting of a capstone course (a DEALLC seminar at the 3000 or 4000 level in which the student writes a research paper using primary materials in Japanese) AND the one-credit capstone seminar, JPTR 4991.
 This course is normally taken in the spring semester of the fourth year.
 An independent study may not substitute.
 For more information click here.

 - a maximum of 15 study abroad credits and domestic transfer credits are allowed at the discretion of the student’s advisor